-The NY HEAT Act would enable New York to carefully transition away from gas to affordable zero-emissions heat by:
+The NY HEAT Act would enable New York to carefully transition away from methane gas to affordable zero-emissions heat by:

-- Ending outdated gas expansion subsidies such as the "100 Foot Rule" which costs New York ratepayers \$200 million a year. - Amending the "obligation to serve gas" and updating Public Service Law to enable the Public Service Commission to empower utilities to provide their customers with cost-effective clean heat solutions, such as heat pumps and thermal energy networks. - Cap the cost of energy bills at 6% of a household's income, ensuring that low and middle-income households do not have to bear the burden of outdated gas distribution systems.
+- Amending the state's "obligation to serve gas" and updating Public Service Law to enable the Public Service Commission to empower utilities to provide their customers with cost-effective clean heat solutions, such as heat pumps and thermal energy networks. - Ending outdated gas expansion subsidies such as the "100 Foot Rule," which costs New York ratepayers \$200 million a year. - Limit the cost of energy bills to 6% of a household's income, ensuring that low and middle-income households do not have to bear the burden of outdated gas distribution systems.

-Figures on past, present, and planned costs to install and replace natural gas pipelines are from the Building Decarbonization Coalition's March 2023 report, The Future of Gas in New York State, found at https://buildingdecarb.org/wp-content/uploads/BDC-The-Future-of-Gas-in-NYS.pdf
+\Figures on past, present, and planned costs to install and replace natural gas pipelines are from the Building Decarbonization Coalition's March 2023 report, The Future of Gas in New York State, found at https://buildingdecarb.org/wp-content/uploads/BDC-The-Future-of-Gas-in-NYS.pdf